• Home

 To make it a little more challenging and increase fine motor skills, have them use tweezers when searching for the princesses.
 Sensory bins are a great hands-on tool for children to explore their world through senses and creative play.
 And they’re a lot of fun!

-This option is the same concept as the chia seed slime, but with oobleck.
+This is just like the chia seed slime, but with ooblek.
 This was by far the favorite of all the kids — ranging from our 23 month old toddler to our 12 year old!
 Oobleck is such a cool medium.
 It’s not a liquid or solid, but has properties of both.
 It’s known as a non-Newtonian fluid.
 When not being played with, oobleck is gooey, sticky, and melts in your hand like a liquid.
 However, as soon as you hit it or roll it in your hands and put pressure on it, it appears to be a solid.

 • Add 2 cups of cornstarch to 1 cup of water